Athlon007/Leomard/README.md

 *Note: You may be prompted to allow the app to access your Keychain.
 This is required to store your authorization token.
 It's recommended to press "Always Allow" to avoid having to enter your password every time you start the app.*

+*Note: macOS may warn you that the app is from an unidentified developer.
+This is because I don't have an Apple Developer account, and the app has not been notarized.
+You can still run the app by going into System Settings > Privacy & Security > Scroll to Security section > Click "Open Anyway"*

 ## Screenshots

 ![Screenshot 1](Assets/Screenshots/1.png)